 To make these cookies I used a cookie cutter of 63 mm (2.5 inches) in diameter, which yielded 12 cookies.

-Here you have the recipe for the orange lavender shortbread cookies:
+And this is the recipe for the orange lavender shortbread cookies:

 Orange Lavender Shortbread Cookies

 - 1 cup (150 g/ 5 ¼ oz.) all-purpose flour

 - ½ cup (50 g/ 1 ¾ oz.) quick cooking oats

 - 1 stick (115 g/ 4 oz.) unsalted butter, room temperature

 - ½ cup (60 g/ 2 oz.) icing sugar